 My employer has the responsibility of providing PPE and training.
 My responsibility is to use those resources in keeping myself safe and encouraging co-workers to do the same.
 I commit this year to becoming a life-time student of electrical safety.

-Shameless plug for ESW: Join us and other safety-minded professionals in Reno for the 2020 Electrical Safety Workshop!
-It’s coming SOON: March 2-6, 2020.
+Shameless plug for ESW: Join us and other safety-minded professionals in Tucson for the 2021 Electrical Safety Workshop!

 Resolutions as a refresher